ijlal321/Cyber-Security-Projects/Microsoft Sentinel SIEM - Part 2 -  Threat Hunting, Detection & Remediation/Readme.md

 ![image](https://github.com/ijlal321/Cyber-Security-Projects/assets/103317626/cbab47b6-3891-459a-9a4a-ebc64a298490)

-Here's the documentation section for creating a user account in Azure for SIEM investigation based on your provided steps:

-## 4. Demo: Create User Account in Azure for SIEM Investigation
+## 4. Create User Account in Azure for SIEM Investigation

 ### Introduction
 In this demonstration, we will create a new user account in the Azure environment specifically for SIEM investigation purposes.
 This account will be used to simulate unusual activity for testing and analysis within Microsoft Sentinel.